 Watch the sunset from the castle in Ljubljana

 The construction of the castle dates from different periods in history.
 It is atop the mountain and, from anywhere in the city centre, you can see the castle in Ljubljana.
-The view you have from up there is breath-taking and we recommend going up just before the sunset so you can enjoy the beautiful Slovenian twilight.
+The view you have from up there is breathtaking and we recommend going up just before the sunset so you can enjoy the beautiful Slovenian twilight.

-You don’t pay to climb up to the castle, but you do if you want to go up the clock tower or in the St George Chapel.
-We only explored the area which you don’t have to pay and didn’t feel like anything was missing.
+You don’t pay to climb up to the castle, but you do if you want to go up the clock tower or St George Chapel.
+We only explored the area in which you don’t have to pay and didn’t feel like anything was missing.
 It seemed to us (and to some locals we met) that the view from the clock tower wasn’t much better than the one we had from the veranda of the castle.

 You can climb up there by either a funicular or by three walking paths.
 The funicular costs €4 return (€2,20 one way).
 On the other hand, the trekking is quite steep, but not so long.
 It takes no more than 10 minutes.
 We trekked and it was fine!

 Taste local and handmade beers in the oldest pub in town

 Ljubljana is a city where people love to drink beer.
 If you too and want to drink like a local, the Gold Ship, just opposite the Cobbler’s Bridge, is a must!
 This is the oldest pub in town and they offer many different types of local beers, such as Human Fish (made by a group of Australian who, during their visit to Slovenia, fell in love and never left) and the famous Union and Lasko, amongst many more.

 PRO TIP: Always carry a bottle of water with you!
 The water from the tap and from the fountains are drinkable.
 Have fun!
 But remember, NOT FROM THE LAKE! lol.
 We say that because we heard a foreigner was told the water is drinkable everywhere and was filling the bottle from the lake.
 IT IS FROM THE TAP!!!